ThinkAMAcademy-BR/My-Netflix-Clone/README.md

 To get a local copy up and running follow these simple example steps as mentioned based on your project.

 <!-- PREREQUISITES -->

 <h2 align="center">Prerequisites</h2>

-This is an example of how to list things you need to set up the project and get it running:
+This website requires working knowledge of the following:

-- [x] HTML 5
+- [x] HTML 5 markup
-- [x] Express.js
+- [x] CSS 3 grids and overlays
-- [x] EJS Templates
+- [x] JavaScript Event Listeners

 <!-- INSTALLATION -->